tobnap/FortTimeMachine/README.md

 Please note: Characters do not work, we've tried just about everything to get them working.
 If you can get it working, please let us know!

+# License
+Everything except the SDK (which is public domain) is licensed under GPLv3, therefore.
+You must distribute the source code to binaries, whatsoever.

 # Libraries
 FortTimeMachine uses [MinHook](https://github.com/TsudaKageyu/minhook), which is licensed.
 You may read MinHook's license, [here](https://github.com/TsudaKageyu/minhook/blob/master/LICENSE.txt).